tnightengale/dbt-meta-testing/README.md

 (non-zero) and display an appropriate error message.

-To assert the configuration for only a subset of the configured models (eg. new models only in a CI) define the dbt var `models` as a space delimited string of model names to use.
+To assert the configuration for only a subset of the configured models (eg. new models only in a CI) pass an argument, `models`, to the macro as a space delimited string of model names to use.

 It's also possible to pass in the result of a `dbt ls -m <selection_syntax>` command, in order to make use of [dbt node selection